GateballScores/GateballScores.Help.Content/site/help/faq.md

 authors:
 - name: Tim Murphy
   email: tim@26tp.com
+- name: Glen Whitehead
+  email: glen.o.whitehead@gmail.com
 ---
 # Frequently Asked Questions

 [TOC]

+##### Q) How do I add or edit tourament details and enter scores?

+Help for adding tournaments and scores into gateballscores.com is at the [tournament manager help page] (https://gateballscores.com/help/faq).

 ##### Q) How often are the results updated?